-OUC has not scheduled any unit retirements over the planning horizon, but will continue to evaluate options on an ongoing basis.
+As mentioned before, OUC currently plans to retire Stanton Energy Center Unit 1 after the summer of 2025.
 One factor affecting potential unit modifications and/or retirements is the impact of pending future environmental regulations.
 OUC will continue to monitor future environmental regulations that may impact its operating fleet and decisions related to generating units, and develop appropriate corresponding compliance plans.

-OUC anticipates converting both Stanton Unit 1 and Stanton Unit 2 to no longer operate on coal and instead operate only on natural gas with the first unit converted no later than 2025 and the second unit converted no later than 2027; OUC is in the process of determining the final timing of the natural gas conversion of each unit.
-Estimated changes to the capacity of Stanton Unit 1 and Stanton Unit 2 following the natural gas conversions are reflected in Tables 6-1 and 6-2.
+OUC anticipates converting Stanton Unit 2 to no longer operate on coal and instead operate only on natural gas no later than 2027; OUC is in the process of determining the final timing of the natural gas conversion.